Both an allocation and development right are required in order to build a residential unit.

 must be completed and submitted to the Planning Division.

 City of South Lake Tahoe Resolution No. 2015-7 adopted by the City Council revised the residential allocation distribution as follows:

 - Assign 49% of the allocations for town centers in the Area Plans to incentivize development and revitalization;

 - Assign the remaining 51% of allocations between multi-family (1/3) and single family residences (2/3);

 Upon receipt of residential allocations issued by the TRPA, Permit Center staff contacts the initial people on the waiting list in numerical order.
 The property owner is given 30 days to accept, rescind, or pay a new application fee to go to the bottom of the waiting list.

 If an allocation is rescinded permit staff will contact property owners next in line and give them the opportunity to accept an allocation.
 For additional information please view our Single Family Allocation Handout and Multi-Family Allocation Handout.

 You may view the current residential allocation waiting lists below:

 Private Market Allocations:

-- Multi-Family Allocation Waiting List - All of the property owners on the multi-family waiting list have been offered allocations.
+- Multi-Family Allocation Waiting List - Currently, as of October 2017 there are no applicants on the waiting list.
 There are multi-family allocations available to accept immediately in both residential and town center areas.

 - Single Family Allocation Waiting List - Currently all of the 2016/2017 single family allocations have been accepted.